TrevTheDev/shell-harness/README.md

 Shell Harness provides an easy way to interact with shell commands and scripts.
 Benefits:

 - an initial script can be run to set context for all subsequent commands
-- all commands are run in a long running Child Processes vs. a Child Processes for each command
+- all commands run in a long-running Child Processes vs. a Child Processes for each command.
+This can be significantly faster than spawning new processes for each command.
+36 times faster in one benchmark.
 - Multiple shells can be spawned to run commands in parallel
 - Commands are queued in a FIFO manner